 Hollmichel, Stefanie.
 “The Reading Brain: Differences between Digital and Print.”
 So Many Books, 25 Apr.
 2013, somanybooksblog.com/2013/04/25/ the-readingbrain-differences-between-digital-and-print/.

-If you provide the author’s name in a signal phrase when quoting or paraphrasing a work with no page or part numbers, you should not provide a parenthetical citation at all:
+If you provide the author’s name in a signal phrase when quoting or paraphrasing a work with no page or part numbers, such as a Web site or Kindle or other e-book, you should not provide a parenthetical citation at all: